bossplug/bossplug-app/README.md

 # Developer TODO
 1. Grab the audio file on nodejs side, do processing, then stream to frontend to playback!

+2. Clicking on a pad button opens the config for it - on mothership

 ** All important code will live in the backend Nodejs, the front end is just cosmetic